Special Circumstances

 Students who believe their circumstances may qualify for a dependency override should talk with an advisor in Student Central to learn more about the application process.

-Students who do not qualify for a dependency override for unusual circumstances may still be eligible for unsubsidized federal student loans.
-A Student Central representative can help students explore their options.
+Students who do not qualify for a dependency override may still be eligible for unsubsidized federal student loans.
+A Student Central advisor can help students explore their options.

 What is an unaccompanied homeless youth determination?

-Students who would otherwise need to provide parent information on the FAFSA may be considered independent if the student meets the federal definitions of unaccompanied and homeless or is unaccompanied by parents, self-supporting and at risk of being homeless, as determined by:
+Students who would otherwise need to provide parental information on the FAFSA may be considered independent if the student meets the federal definitions of unaccompanied and homeless or is unaccompanied by parents, self-supporting, and at risk of being homeless, as determined by:

 - the director of a runaway or homeless youth basic center or transitional living program; or